cfw-guide/cemu.cfw.guide/_pages/en_US/controllers/controllers-ds4windows.md

   - Select the `_x64.zip` file
 1. Connect your controller to Windows via USB or Bluetooth
 1. Open the DS4Windows application
+2. Microsoft .NET 5.0 or newer is required; install it if asked
-1. Ensure your controller is registered with DS4Windows
+3. Ensure your controller is registered with DS4Windows
-1. Navigate to the `Settings` tab
+4. Navigate to the `Settings` tab
-1. Enable `UDP Server`
+5. Enable `UDP Server`
   - This should say `127.0.0.1` with port `26760`

     ![]({{ "/assets/images/ds4windows.png" | absolute_url }})